tstarti2/p4/README.md

 ### Project 4 for CIT 281

 ## p4-data
 This file contains the base data set used.
 A deep copy of this data is created in p4-module for testing.
+A deep copy of the data array is created in p4-module named _clone_.

 ## p4-module
 Contains all of the code modules used as well as individual testing functionality for each function.<br>